 The overall Welsh Government (WG) Revenue settlement for 2022/2023 was positive with an increase in Aggregate External Finance of 8.4% (£10.4m), after allowing for specific grants transferring into the settlement.
 This positive settlement allowed the Council to set a balanced budget whilst addressing cost pressures and growth items of £4m, uplift school budgets by £3.9m (8.4%) and increase the general reserve by £0.2m to support medium term financial planning and financial resilience.
-In recognising the impact the cost of living crisis is having on residents, the Council agreed there would be no increase to Council Tax for 2022/2023.
+In recognising the impact the cost of living crisis on residents, the Council agreed there would be no increase to Council Tax for 2022/2023.

-Whilst the Revenue Settlement for 2023/2024 was once again positive with an increase in Aggregate External Finance of 6.5% (£8.5m), the impact of inflation combined with soaring energy prices and increased pay costs was significant and resulted in a budget gap of £6.7m.
-The Council approved £3m of budget cuts and efficiencies, having considered proposals totalling £4.26m.
+Whilst the Revenue Settlement for 2023/2024 was once again positive with an increase in Aggregate External Finance of 6.5% (£8.5m), the impact of general price inflation combined with soaring energy prices and increased pay costs was significant and resulted in a budget gap of £6.7m.
+The Council approved £3m of budget cuts and efficiencies.
 A 4% uplift to schools budgets was approved and the budget was balanced by an increase in Council Tax of 3.45% and the application of £4.26m from specific reserves.

-The economic situation remains a major concern as the cost of living crisis continues into 2023.
-Inflation, whilst slowly reducing, remains high; pay settlements are higher than anticipated; and utility costs have increased significantly.
+The economic situation remained a major concern as the cost of living crisis continued into 2023.
+Inflation, whilst slowly reducing, remained high; pay settlements were higher than anticipated; and utility costs increased significantly.
 These factors continue to put pressure on budgets over the short to medium term.
-The Council faces a significant financial challenge over the next 5 years, with the Medium Term Financial Strategy indicating a funding gap of £34m based on indicative Welsh Government Settlements.
+The Council faces a significant financial challenge over the next 5 years, with the Medium Term Financial Strategy indicating a funding gap of £34m (as at February 2024) based on indicative Welsh Government Settlements.

-In recognition of the cost of supporting Ukranian refugees and the impact on communities of the cost of living crisis, during 2022/2023 the Welsh Government provided funding through a number of grant schemes including the continuation of free school meals direct payments through school holidays, winter fuel support, cost of living payments and the Ukraine resettlement programme.
+In recognition of the cost of supporting Ukrainian refugees and the impact on communities of the cost of living crisis, the Welsh Government provided funding in 2022/2023 through a number of grant schemes including the continuation of free school meals direct payments during school holidays, winter fuel support, cost of living payments and the Ukraine resettlement programme.